 Drone mapping with PIX4Dmatic for a sustainable future

-The Atlantic Forest in São Paulo stretches over roughly 3.46 million hectares—about 14% of the state's land—and includes the Great Atlantic Forest Reserve, the largest continuous forest in the biome, spanning 50 municipalities across São Paulo, Paraná, and Santa Catarina.
+The Atlantic Forest in São Paulo stretches over roughly 3.46 million hectares—about 14% of the state's land.
+It includes the Great Atlantic Forest Reserve, the largest continuous forest in the biome, spanning 50 municipalities across São Paulo, Paraná, and Santa Catarina.
+Despite its immense ecological value, deforestation in São Paulo skyrocketed by 406% between 2019 and 2020, largely due to both regulated and unregulated real estate expansion and tourism.

-The Atlantic Forest in São Paulo is under threat
+The Atlantic Forest in São Paulo is under threat.

 This rampant destruction puts immense pressure on this irreplaceable natural treasure.
 This remarkable ecosystem not only shelters countless unique species found nowhere else—it also plays a vital role in climate regulation, soil erosion control, and water quality maintenance.